inorganik/inorganik-next/posts/2024-04-20-when-copilot-cant-help-you.md

 ---
-title: "When copilot can't help you: solving a tricky code problem"
+title: "When copilot can't help you: a logistics coding challenge"
-description: "Once in a while you get an especially tricky coding problem to solve, and this is how I solved it."
+description: "Once in a while you get an especially tricky coding problem to solve, and this the story of one such problem."
 date: '2024-04-20'
 ---

 Have you every been coding and run into something challenging enough that you actually had to stop your music so you could think harder?
-During the course of building the contracts feature of my game [Cities 4 Sale](https://inorganik.net/posts/2024-01-15-building-a-game), I came across at least one such problem.
+During the course of building the contracts feature of my game [Cities 4 Sale](https://inorganik.net/posts/2024-01-15-building-a-game), I came across at one such problem.

-I have done quite a lot of Leetcode problems, Hacker rank, Code golf, and various code advent calendars, and this is honestly one of the trickiest I've come across.
+I have done quite a lot of Leetcode problems, Hacker rank, Code golf, and various code advent calendars, and this is honestly one of the trickiest coding problems I've come across.
 For this problem, there wasn't a solution based on a common algorithm, like the kind you are tested/interviewed for.
 Despite that, my solution fit in 35 lines of code.

-It's a problem driven by pure business logic, concerning a single static function, and interestingly, copilot could not infer what I was trying to do and kept offering bad solutions as I was trying to solve it myself.
+It's a logistics problem guided by pure business logic, concerning a single static function, and interestingly, copilot could not infer what I was trying to do and kept offering bad solutions as I was trying to solve it myself.
 That's understandable, since it didn't have the full context.
 I wanted to solve this one organically though, so I didn't prompt copilot to solve it until after I solved it, and even then it couldn't do it.

 ## The problem

 In Cities 4 Sale, you farm blocks to build products.
 Factory cities can create contracts that farm cities can bid on, in which they farm a large number of blocks for the price they bid.
 This could be say 50,000 medium gray blocks.
 Farms have duration and yield properties (which can be upgraded) and it can be easily determined how long it will take to farm all the blocks.
-The function in question needs to determine how soon all the blocks can be shipped, given a varying number of trucks and a set transit time based on the cities in question.
+The function in question needs to determine how soon all the blocks can be shipped, given a transit time, farm properties, and a varying number of trucks.

 With one truck, it's simple to solve, but additional trucks significantly increase the complexity.
 I created a spreadsheet to visualize the outcomes.